 As part of the Europe 2020 strategy for a smart, sustainable and inclusive EU economy, Ireland submitted a national reform programme (NRP) in spring, which was assessed by the Commission .

 The Macroeconomic Imbalance Procedure (MIP) is a surveillance mechanism that aims to identify potential risks early on, prevent the emergence of harmful macroeconomic imbalances and correct the imbalances that are already in place.
 The annual starting point of the MIP is the Alert Mechanism Report: Based on a scoreboard of indicators and economic judgment, it is a filter to identify countries and issues for which a closer analysis (in-depth review) is deemed necessary.
 The outcome of these in-depth reviews forms the basis for further steps under the MIP.

-An in-depth review for Ireland has been carried out in 2014.
+An in-depth review for Ireland has been carried out in 2014 and 2015.
 Please find full documents below: